jisukimmmm/PAA2022Workshop/README.md

-# PAA2022Workshop
+# PAA 2022 Workshop "Introduction to Social Media and Big Data for Migration Studies"

-PAA 2022 Workshop "Introduction to Social Media and Big Data for Migration Studies"
+This repository provides all the materials used in the PAA 2022 workshop on "Introduction to Social Media and Big Data for Migration Studies".